-- The European Economic Area (Norway, Iceland and Liechtenstein): The Agreement on the European Economic Area ("EEA"), which entered into force on 1 January 1994, brings together the EU Member States and the three EEA European Free Trade States "EFTA" States - Iceland, Liechtenstein and Norway - in a single internal market (without a customs union).
+- 2.40.
+We consider the treatment of human rights and sustainability in some existing EU treaties, below. - a.
+The European Economic Area (Norway, Iceland and Liechtenstein): The Agreement on the European Economic Area ("EEA"), which entered into force on 1 January 1994, brings together the EU Member States and the three EEA European Free Trade States "EFTA" States - Iceland, Liechtenstein and Norway - in a single internal market (without a customs union).
 The EEA Agreement guarantees equal rights and obligations within the internal market for individuals and businesses in the EEA.
 The four freedoms apply in each of the Member States, including in the participating EFTA States.
 The degree of regulatory alignment is significant.
 The Charter does not bind the EFTA States.
 Monitoring in the EEA is governed by a Surveillance Authority (which role broadly equates to that of the European Commission) and the EFTA Court.
 The EFTA Court is required to follow all CJEU decisions handed down prior to the date of the EEA Agreement (2 May 1992).
 It is required also to pay "due account" to all subsequent relevant CJEU jurisprudence.
 88 The preamble to the Agreement emphasises its contribution to a Europe based on peace, democracy and human rights.
 Although there is no direct reference to the ECHR in the EEA agreement, the EFTA court has long held that the agreement must be "interpreted in the light of fundamental rights".
-89 The ECHR and the jurisprudence of the ECtHR are considered important sources which determine the content of rights in EEA law.90 Those norms reflect a "common standard and a common denominator for the protection of fundamental rights on a European level".
-Fundamental rights are considered general and unwritten principles of EEA law.91 The EFTA Court has referred to decisions of the CJEU on fundamental rights which derive from the Charter, but its status in EEA law is unsettled.92 The principle of homogeneity on which the constitution of the EEA rests, and the requirement in the EEA to have due regard for the CJEU, suggest that significant divergence is unlikely.
-93 The UK Government's current red lines are inconsistent with entry into the EEA, or the adoption of any similar model for its relationship with the EU. - b.
-Turkey: The original 1963 EU-Turkey Agreement ("the Ankara Agreement") does not include any specific clause on human rights or other essential elements; nor does the final
+89 The ECHR and the jurisprudence of the ECtHR are considered important sources which determine the content of rights in EEA law.
+90 Those norms reflect a "common standard and a common denominator for the protection of fundamental rights on a European level".
+Fundamental rights are considered general and unwritten principles of EEA law.
+91 The EFTA Court has referred to decisions of the CJEU on fundamental rights which derive from the Charter, but its status in EEA law is unsettled.
+92 The principle of homogeneity on which the constitution of the EEA rests, and the requirement in the EEA to have due regard for the CJEU, suggest that significant divergence is unlikely.
+93 The UK

-$^{^{88}}$ Agreement between the EFTA States on the Establishment of a Surveillance Authority and a Court of Justice OJ L 344, 31.1.1994, Articles 3(1) - 3(2).
+88 Agreement between the EFTA States on the Establishment of a Surveillance Authority and a Court of Justice OJ L 344, 31.1.1994, Articles 3(1) - 3(2).